jgrasham/Course-Project-Getting-and-Clean-Data/README.md

 This is a text document that describes data, variables, tranforms and work that was undertaken in order to take raw source data, massage it as needed, to create in the end of the process, a tidy data set that would be useful for subsequent work, processing or visualization.

-Per the course project the requirements for this project are:
+Per the course project, the requirements for this project are:
-"The submitted data set is tidy."
+- "The submitted data set is tidy."
-"The Github repo contains the required scripts."
+- "The Github repo contains the required scripts."
-"GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information."
+- "GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information."
-"The README that explains the analysis files is clear and understandable."
+- "The README that explains the analysis files is clear and understandable."
-"The work submitted for this project is the work of the student who submitted it."
+- "The work submitted for this project is the work of the student who submitted it."

 The basic requirements of this class project will be fulfilled by :
 - creating/submitting the resulting data set that is the output of this project avg_dat.txt